sarveshpyadav/sarveshpyadav/README.md

 ## Know About Me :

-Hi there!
-My name is Sarvesh.
-I am a student and a creative learner with a passion for making software development more approachable, creating technology to elevate people and personal development.
+Greetings, Tech Enthusiasts!
+I'm Sarvesh Yadav, a dedicated computer science student enrolled at Government Polytechnic, Mumbai.
 Some technologies I enjoy working with include HTML, CSS and JavaScript.
-I love knowing and building new things.
+I've also got a solid grip on programming languages like C, C++, and Java.
+Oh, and guess what?
+I'm currently learning to walk in the ML/DL realm without falling on my bottom.

-Connecting with like-minded individuals is something I truly enjoy.
-If you're interested in discussing Blockchain & Machine Learning, sharing ideas, or exploring potential opportunities, I would love to connect with you.
+Connecting with like-minded individuals is my jam.
+If you share my excitement for Blockchain & Web3, enjoy bouncing around ideas, or are keen on uncovering exciting opportunities, I would love to connect with you.
+I'm totally up for diving into captivating and innovative projects together.
 Ask me anything, I'm always glad to help you out!

 ## Get In Touch :